 It blows my mind that 80% of sellers don’t leave a message when given the chance.

-You are probably going to call the prospect five times before giving up anyway (actually the real average is a much sadder 2 times).
+You will probably call the prospect five times before giving up anyway (actually the real average is a much sadder 2 times).
 So at least leave a message and log the touch.
-It’s minimal extra effort, especially when you’ve got an effective script.
+It’s minimal extra effort, especially when you’ve got an effective sales voicemail script.